CatX711/GreetLang/README.md

 greet(addnums(5, 3))   // Output: 8
 ```

-The first line declares a function called addnums that takes two parameters num1 and num2, both of which are of type int (short for integer).
-The rt symbol specifies the return type of the function, which in this case is an integer.
+The first line declares a function called `times` that takes two parameters num1 and num2, both of which are of type int (short for integer).
+The `rt symbol` specifies the `return type` of the function, which in this case is an `integer`.

-Inside the function, a variable called sum is declared and assigned the value of num1 plus num2, which is the sum of the two input numbers.
+Inside the function, a variable called `prod` is declared and assigned the value of `num1` times  `num2`, which is the product of the two input numbers.
-Finally, the sum variable is returned by the function using the return keyword.
+Finally, the `prod` variable is returned by the function using the `return keyword`.

-The last line of code calls the addnums function with the arguments 5 and 3, and the result (which is the sum of 5 and 3) is passed to the greet function, which displays the output "8".
+The last line of code calls the `times` function with the arguments `5` and `3`, and the result (which is `5` times `3`) is passed to the `greet function`, which displays the output "15".

-In summary, this code defines a function that adds two numbers together and returns the sum, and then calls that function with the values 5 and 3, displaying the result "8".
+In summary, this code defines a function that times two numbers together and returns the product, and then `calls` that function with the values `5` and 3, displaying the result "8".
 </details>

 <br />